UW-GDA/ocean_color/README.md

 Temperature: https://developers.google.com/earth-engine/datasets/catalog/NOAA_CDR_OISST_V2_1

-We then decided to work with ERA5 data which offers Xarray data type:
+We then decided to work with ERA5 data which offers Xarray data type, we only extract and work with the data from 2020 for speed and limited time:

 Sea surface temperature: https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=overview